NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 On the consumer side, these plugins will be installed as a global tool.
 This eliminates the need to maintain separate versions for `.NET Framework` and `.NET Core`.
 It also simplifies the installation process by removing the necessity for plugin authors to create subcommands like `codeartifact-creds install/uninstall`.

-### Security considerations

-The [.NET SDK docs](https://learn.microsoft.com/dotnet/core/tools/global-tools#check-the-author-and-statistics) clearly state, `.NET tools run in full trust.
-Don't install a .NET tool unless you trust the author`.
-This is an important consideration for plugin customers when installing NuGet plugins via .NET Tools in the future.

-### Technical explanation

 #### Authoring side approach

 To distribute a NuGet cross platform plugin as a .NET Tool, plugin authors need to follow these steps: